mateoclarke/mateoclarke-dot-com/work/_posts/2014-11-12-foundation-fighting-blindness.md

 ---
 layout: work_post
 title: Foundation Fighting Blindness
-type: Responsive Site / Custom Drupal Build
+type: Custom Drupal Responsive Build
 site_url: http://drupal.blindness.org
 permalink: /work/ffb.html
 image: ffb.png
 ---

-The Foundation Fighting Blindness
-I know that for Makersquare specifically, things have changed a lot since I went into the classroom for my first tour & interview over a year ago.
-Keep that in mind for everything below: the curriculum, interview process, cohort model, etc have all evolved over the course of the past year since I was a student.
+The Foundation Fighting Blindness leads national fundraising efforts for research that will provide preventions, treatments and cures for people affected by retinal diseases.
+Charity Dynamics has been working with them for many years and this site redesign was by first experience building a custom Drupal site.
+I utlized Gulp & Sass in the early workflow stages.